Tourvia Tourvia

 No-code configuration for admins

 The Lightning App Builder handles all presentation decisions: where the component appears, which record types see it, and which page layout it belongs to.
-Admins drag the RouteForce component onto any supported surface and assign it through standard assignment rules.
+Admins drag the Tourvia component onto any supported surface and assign it through standard assignment rules.

 Functional behavior is controlled through Custom Metadata Types, which are accessible in Setup.
 Admins set component properties declaratively: default filters (account type, owner, territory), map style, visible object types (accounts, leads, opportunities), and display options.
 These settings live in org metadata and are version-controlled like any other Salesforce configuration.